World Organization of the Scout Movement: WOSM emblem

-WOSM's emblem and trademark is a purple circular logo with a white fleur-de-lis in the center with a purple five-point star in each outer lobe, surrounded by a circle of white rope tied with a reef or square knot at the base.
+WOSM's emblem and trademark is a purple circular logo with a white fleur-de-lis in the centre with a purple five-point star in each outer lobe, surrounded by a circle of white rope tied with a reef or square knot at the base.

 Symbolism

 The fleur-de-lis, commonly with a five-point star in each of outer lobe, is a more widely used symbol of the Scout Movement.
 The fleur-de-lis represents the north point on a map or compass and is intended to point Scouts on the path to service.
 The three lobes on the fleur-de-lis represent the three parts of the Scout Promise: duty to God, service to others and obedience to the Scout Law.
 A "bond", tying the three lobes of the fleur-de-lis together, symbolizes the family of Scouts.
 The two five-point stars stand for truth and knowledge, with the ten points representing the ten points of the Scout Law.

-The WOSM emblem adds an encircling rope, tied with a knot at the base, which symbolizes the unity and bond of the Scout Movement and uses purple and white colours.
+The WOSM emblem adds an encircling rope, tied with a knot at the base, which symbolises the unity and bond of the Scout Movement and uses purple and white colours.
 In heraldry, the white of the fleur-de-lis and rope denotes purity and the royal purple denotes leadership and service.